y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 Restoring signature                     - OK
 ```

-After updating the firmware you can verify it with *query* it's still running on *2.35.5100* but will switch to *2.42.5000* on next boot.
+After updating the firmware, you can verify it with *query*.
+If you didn't reboot, you will see that it's still running on *2.35.5100* and will switch to *2.42.5000* on next boot.

 ```
 $ sudo flint -d  /dev/mst/mt4099_pci_cr0 query full